 And if you just can’t see how to pull it off, search for a truly great tailor- they are magicians!

 Thou shalt consider thine skin, eye and hair colour

 Plus, your makeup artist will probably think of these things even if you don’t.
-And they may end up giving you the most magical, cool-hued neutral makeup to match your porcelain blushed skin, blue eyes and black hair… and totally clash with the champagne cream dress of your dreams.
+And they may end up giving you the most magical, cool-hued neutral makeup to match your porcelain blushed skin, blue eyes and black hair… and totally clash with your champagne cream dress.